(Photo by Genre Creative.)

 - Small town post offices

 This blog features my travels and thoughts on where I eat breakfast.
-Just to get all legal for a second: all opinions are my own, and all text and photography are copyright me (unless otherwise noted).
+Please remember that all opinions are my own, and all text and photography are copyright me (unless otherwise noted).
 Please do not use them without my express permission.
+If you’d like to contact me about using my photos or working with me, please contact me here.

 I’m a pretty forgiving when it comes to food.
 I tend to like a lot of things.
 So if you’re looking for a site with biting and vicious restaurant reviews, I’m not your guy.
 I’m honest about what I experience and what I like and dislike, but my approach is much more descriptive: “here’s-what-I-saw-what-do-you-think-about-it?”